akumina/Automation/README.md

 ```
-For Cosmos DB Scale, latest version (5.5) suppors Cosmos DB Scale as Throughput (default) or Serverless,
+For Cosmos DB, a capacity mode can be set to Throughput (default) or Serverless,
-to set use parameter file or using parameter option as -cosmosDbCapacityMode "[Throughput or Serverless]"
+to set desired value please use parameter file or parameter option as -cosmosDbCapacityMode "[Throughput or Serverless]"
 ```

 ```
 Package Version:
-For latest version (5.5): set packageVersion as empty (default) using parameter file or using parameter option as -packageVersion ""
+For latest version (5.5): set packageVersion as empty (default) using parameter file or parameter option as -packageVersion ""
-For 5.0: set the package version as 5.0  using parameter file or using parameter option as -packageVersion "5.0"
+For 5.0: set the package version as 5.0  using parameter file or parameter option as -packageVersion "5.0"
 ```